 If you are one of the 166 million Americans in need of vision correction, or extremely prone to allergies and other weather-induced irritants, the environment you live in will have an enormous impact on your eyes.
 Here are some useful tips about geographical locations that support good eye conditions and a list of 10 cities that stack right on top as the Best Cities To Live In For Good Eye Health.

 A good rule of thumb when choosing an eye-healthy city is to look Southeast and Pacific Northwest.

-Tacoma (WA) tops the 100 largest metro areas in USA, based on considerations like altitude, pollution, humidity, wind factor, extreme seasonal temperature swing etc
+Tacoma (WA) tops the 100 largest metro areas in the USA, based on considerations like altitude, pollution, humidity, wind factor, extreme seasonal temperature swing, etc.

 Moisture is crucial for good eye health, and humid weather – though they can get pretty unbearable during summers – is highly beneficial.
 This is why cities like Charleston (SC) and Mobile (AL) have scored high in the top 10 list.
 Turn on the AC if you live in these cities, and take comfort in the fact that the inhospitable, wet, summer heat is actually keeping your eyes bright and white.